marufdeen/todoApp/README.md

 - git clone
   [enjaba]https://github.com/marufdeen/enjaba)
 - Run `yarn install` or `npm install` to install packages
-- Run `yarn run seed` or `npm run seed` to automatically seed admin into the database
 - Run `yarn run dev` or `npm run dev` to start the server
 - Navigate to [localhost:8080](http://localhost:8080) in browser to access the application